thiagolorena/PL-SQL-Scripts/README.md

 Hello Everyone,
 My name is Thiago Lorena, work actually with Information Tecnology.
 In this space shared my PL/SQL Scripts.
-My idea is just to keep my codes as a portfolio in this place
+My idea is just to keep my codes as a portfolio in this place.

 ## Getting Started